brionmario/brionmario.com/apps/website/pages/blog/asgardeo-the-next-generation-idaas-by-wso2/index.md

 As an organization owner, if you want to manage your own profile, you can head on to **My Account** from the user dropdown link, or by navigating to [https://myaccount.asgardeo.io](https://myaccount.asgardeo.io/).

 The customers of your organization could navigate to the My Account portal for your organization to manage their profiles.
 The pattern of the URL would look something the following.
-Replace the `{{YOUR_ORGANIZATION}}` placeholder with the actual organization name.
+Replace the `<YOUR_ORGANIZATION>` placeholder with the actual organization name.

-<a href="https://myaccount.asgardeo.io/t/{{YOUR_ORGANIZATION}}" class="fenced-link">https://myaccount.asgardeo.io/t/{{YOUR_ORGANIZATION}}</a>
+<a href="https://myaccount.asgardeo.io/t/%3CYOUR_ORGANIZATION%3E" class="fenced-link">https://myaccount.asgardeo.io/t/<YOUR_ORGANIZATION></a>

 ![Asgardeo My Account](https://cdn-images-1.medium.com/max/800/1*hsjGRPELhA0k-k-duyJc-Q.png)